MarsBased/handbook/angular-reference-guide.md

 * __Official documentation:__ <a href="https://rxjs-dev.firebaseapp.com/" title="RxJS documentation" target="_blank">https://rxjs-dev.firebaseapp.com/</a>
 * __Angular RxJS tutorial:__ <a href="https://angular.io/guide/rx-library" title="Angular RxJS tutorial" target="_blank">https://angular.io/guide/rx-library</a>

 RxJS is a powerful tool, but it comes with a set of drawbacks, too.
-Don't forget to take a look to our blog post about <%= link_to "Dealing with Memory Leaks in ReactiveX", '/blog/2018/06/18/dealing-with-memory-leaks-reactivex/', title: "Dealing with Memory Leaks in ReactiveX", target: '_blank' %> to dig deeper into more advanced notions.
+Don't forget to take a look to our blog post about <a title="Dealing with Memory Leaks in ReactiveX" href="https://marsbased.com/blog/2018/06/18/dealing-with-memory-leaks-reactivex/" target="_blank">Dealing with Memory Leaks in ReactiveX</a> to dig deeper into more advanced notions.

 __Angular Material__ is another helpful library.
 It has a big catalog of components you can reuse in your projects, so you can create new Angular styled projects in little to no time.
 Check it out: <a href="https://material.angular.io/" title="Angular Material" target="_blank">https://material.angular.io/</a>.